jermp/lphash/README.md

 ### Output format

-`build` prints useful statistics about the constructed MPHF on stdout as single comma-separated values whose fields are:
+`lphash partitioned` prints useful statistics about the constructed MPHF on stdout as single comma-separated values whose fields are:

 1. The input filename used to build the MPHF,
 2. k-mer length k,